entando/entando-docs/vuepress/docs/next/docs/releases/README.md

 * Bundle improvements; in particular, bundle plugin security and reliability via name signing.
 * It's now possible to specify standard and secret [environment variables](../../tutorials/devops/plugin-environment-variables.md) for a bundle plugin (microservice).
 * Now offers experimental support for [bundle plugin configuration profiles](../../tutorials/devops/plugin-configuration.md).
 * Now offers better support for bundles and bundle plugins with very long names.
+* ENTANDO_PLUGIN_NAME has been renamed to ENTANDO_RESOURCE_NAME.
 * Implemented better management of certain error conditions during installation and updates.
 * Introduced system-level bundles, which allow the installation of global static resources.
 * The ECR client now explicitly marks bundles that are installed with an amended installation plan and allows the plan to be recalled.